 Figures 23) Line 392: The relationship of the real data looks like it could be modeled as a sigmoid function in Figure 1.

 Our model tries to be general across a wide range of sizes.
 However, it is possible that small organisms experience supplementary constraints that are not included in the model, which results in an overestimate of their speed.
 Similarly, larger animals may show specific adaptations (such as lubrification of the body) that increase their speed, and that are not size-related.
-These factors are not included in the model in order to keep its generality.
+Hirt et al. (2017) included a limitation for large animals due to limitations of quickly available energy.
+These factors were not included in the original model model by Portalier et al (2019).
+They should certainly in the future.

 24) Line 396: Can something be added to have the model asymptote at large sizes?

-Hirt et al. (2017) included a limitation for large animals due to limitations of quickly available energy.
-We did not include this mechanism in our model because we were more interested in general principles.
-However, it might an interesting aspect to consider in the future.
+See answer to previous comment.

 25) Lines 399-400: This wording is repetitive of what's in the text and can be removed here.
 We removed this sentence.

 Concluding Remarks: Authors need to focus on highlighting the novelty of the study and also providing quantitative evidence of model fit to convince the reader.
-We hope that the revised manuscript will address these remarks.
+We hope that the revised manuscript successfully addresses these remarks.

 # Reviewer 3 EVALUATION Please list your revision requests for the authors and provide your detailed comments, including highlighting limitations and strengths of the study and evaluating the validity of the results, and data interpretation.
 If you have additional comments based on Q2 and Q3 you can add them as well.
 General comment: In this manuscript the authors present a model that derives functional response parameters from allometric relationships of predators and prey and physical properties of the surrounding medium.
 The model is tested against published data from two recent meta-studies and a couple of additional original studies.
 I think this is an interesting study but I have a few major concerns and also a couple of minor comments about this manuscript that need to be addressed to improve its quality and comprehensibility.
 See my comments below.
 Overall I think this will be a valuable contribution to the field after a solid revision.
 General suggestions: One think that was not really clear to me and which I think is most important for the overall evaluation: how is this new study related to the previous study Portalier et al (2019)?
 Which parts of the model framework are maintained compared to this study and what part is truly novel here in the new paper?
 It seems that the consideration of the physical properties of the medium should be the novel part now but some considerations to this respect have been included in the previous study as well, as far as I understand.

+The current study actually dos not add to Portalier et al’s model.
+Rather, it uses the original equations to derive the parameters of the functional response.
 The original model computes time expenditure (for searching, capturing and handling) and energetic expenditure.
-The present model uses only part of the original one to compute time expenditure, but it accounts for variation in prey abundance.
+The present model uses only part of the original one to compute time expenditure.
 We clarified this point (l.
 223-229 p.
 11).

 Moreover, I found that considerable parts of the relevant literature need to be considered (and cited) in the revised manuscript, see detailed examples below.